timrogers/alexa-charge-customer-by-direct-debit/README.md

-# "Charge Customer by Direct Debit" by Direct Debit
+# "Charge Customer by Direct Debit" for Alexa

 Collect money your friends owe you with your voice using the [GoCardless API](https://developer.gocardless.com).

 ## TODO

-* Update `intent_schema.json` with the correct type for a UK first name
-* Get the specs running with an internet connection
 * Add support for OAuth (requires configuration in Alexa, and then fetching the access token from the request)

 ## Preparing your local environment